Rodina-Ali/Google-Data-Analytics-Project/README.md

 - [Recommendations](#recommendations)

 ## Project Overview
+---

-This project is part of the Google Data Analytics Certificate, where I analyzed bike-share data for a fictional company, Cyclistic, to understand user behavior and provide business recommendations.
+This project is part of the **Google Data Analytics Certificate**, where I analyzed bike-share data for a fictional company, *Cyclistic*, to understand user behavior and provide business recommendations.
 The goal is to determine how casual riders can be converted into annual members, using historical ride data.

 ## Data Source